AbrahamM007/Traffic_Sign_Detection/readme.md

-# Project Name
+# Project Name Traffic_sign_Detector

- Add short description of project here >
+ Add short description of project here > It detects traffic sign images and tells you what traffic sign it is

 ![add image descrition here](direct image link here)

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
+There are data sets that tell it what traffic sign it is and when given a image of a traffic sign it knows what traffic sign it is and prints what trafic sign it is

 ## Running this project

-1. Add steps for running this project.
+1. I havent gotten much done due to technical issues
-2. Make sure to include any required libraries that need to be installed for your project to run.
+2.

 [View a video explanation here](video link)